umich-brcf-bioinf/Jacquard/doc/merge.rst

 Integrate matching loci
 ^^^^^^^^^^^^^^^^^^^^^^^
-Jacquard first develops the superset of all loci (CHROM, POS, REF, and ALT) across the set of all input VCFs.
+*Merge* first develops the superset of all loci (CHROM, POS, REF, and ALT) across the set of all input VCFs.
 For each locus, the input VCF FORMAT tags and values are merged into a single row.
 Input variant record-level fields (such as FILTER, INFO, etc.) are ignored.